 - Great performance and handling

 - Tread compound has silica and sunflower oil

 - Long tread life with emerging grooves

-- All-season tire for all types of weather
+- Suitable for all types of weather conditions

-- Great grip in dry and wet conditions
+- Great traction and performance in dry and wet conditions

 - Smooth and comfortable rides

 How To Choose The Right Tires For Toyota Prius

 Without a doubt, the Prius is a great hybrid vehicle brand in anyone’s top 10 due to its reliability, roomy passenger space, fuel efficiency, and extra load space.
 However, one of the issues on the Toyota Prius is its sensitivity to tire replacement.
 Nevertheless, there’s a good amount of brands and tires out there for the Prius hybrid vehicle.